 The Group's external auditors, Nexia TS, is an accounting firm registered with the Accounting and Corporate Regulatory Authority.
-The ARMC is satisfied that Nexia TS and the audit engagement partner assigned to the audit have adequate resources and experience to meet its audit obligations.
+Having regard to Nexia TS's other auditing engagements, the size and complexity of the Group and the number and experience of supervisory and professional staff assigned to the audit, the ARMC is satisfied that Nexia TS and the audit engagement partner assigned to the audit have adequate resources and experience to meet its audit obligations.
 In this connection, the Group confirms that it is in compliance with Rules 712 and 715 of the Listing Manual.

 The Group has introduced a whistle-blowing framework, where employees of the Group may, in confidence, raise concerns about possible improprieties in matters of financial reporting and other matters.
 The ARMC has ensured that arrangements are in place for concerns to be raised and independently investigated, and for appropriate follow-up action to be taken.
 Details of the whistle-blowing policies and arrangement were made available to all employees.
-The Group also has a whistle-blowing policy which can be retrieved from its website, and seeks to continuously improve on and increase the effectiveness of its whistle-blowing measures.
+The Group's whistle-blowing policy can be retrieved from its website.
+The Group seeks to continuously improve on and increase the effectiveness of its whistle-blowing measures.